JaideepBgit/ADTA_Capstone_Project/README.md

 ## Folders
 1. datasets_finance - contains data from yahoo finance
 2. datasets - contains data about factors from the us bureau of labor statistics.
+	2.1. - datasets/datasets_generated_initially_toworkwith has the data which the researchers can work with initially

 ## Variables in different databases
 ### Datasets_finance